Dodging and navigating EE and Virgin broadband offers

 I have a very specific network setup.
 It was meticulously planned, with cat 6 bundles in the walls, a 4U cabinet, patch panel.
 It works.
 Has worked fine for years, from BT’s questionable and unreliable (last mile) ADSL through to Virgin Gigabit.
 Now and then a new router or switch gives you a headache, but you fiddle and it behaves.

-So, fibre optic cable guy turns up and asks where I was it and I say, “Round the back”.
+So, fibre optic cable guy turns up and asks where I want it installed and I say, “Round the back”.

 And he’s like, “Yes, no, we don’t do that.
 You can’t really bend it so we’d have to… and well, so… y’know.
 I’ll just put it in the front of your house”.
 In the worst possible place.